Theodoric the Great: Family and progeny

 After his death in Ravenna in 526, Theodoric was succeeded by his grandson Athalaric.
-Athalaric was at first represented by his mother Amalasuintha, who served as regent from 526 until 534.
-The kingdom of the Ostrogoths, however, began to wane and was conquered by Justinian I in 553 after the Battle of Mons Lactarius.
+Athalaric was at first represented by his mother Amalasuintha, who served as regent between 534 and 535.
+The kingdom of the Ostrogoths, however, began to wane and the personal union of the Gothic tribes, once brought together by Theodoric, collapsed following his demise.
+The subsequent campaigns into Italy by Justinian—whose long reign from 527 to 565 delineates the transition from "antiquity to the Middle Ages in the Latin West" according to historian Michael Kulikowski—wrought the final blows to Theodoric's once dominant kingdom.

 Building program

 Theodoric promoted the rebuilding of Roman cities and the preservation of ancient monuments in Italy.
-The fame of his building works reached far-away Syria.
-Theodoric's building program saw more extensive new construction and restoration than that of any of the West Roman emperors after Honorius (395–423).
+In 500, Rome itself was given special attention by Theodoric, who wanted to restore the structures previously damaged by time and the barbarians alike, since as he mused, Rome's great buildings were witness to its grandeur, power, and thereto instructed his architects to restore all that was "ancient".
+His preservation efforts were designed to elicit awe and admiration in future generations.
+The fame of Theodoric's building works reached far-away Syria.
+In the aggregate, Theodoric's building program saw more extensive new construction and restoration than that of any of the West Roman emperors after Honorius (395–423).

 Ravenna

 Theodoric devoted most of his architectural attention to his capital, Ravenna.
 He restored Ravenna's water supply by repairing an aqueduct originally built by Trajan.
 According to the chronicles of Cassiodorus, a number of cities were renewed by Theodoric's building enterprises, some of which even surpassed the ancient wonders.
 Historian Jonathan J. Arnold quips: